Hanuman statue an iconic backdrop that redefines Delhi

 “Babaji had engaged top statue makers from all over the country.
 The statue is the glory of Delhi, so many writers and filmmakers approach me wanting to know about it,” says Giri.
 Inside the temple one can hear the rattle of the Metro frequently moving past it.

-While Giri’s concerns have more to do with faith than the fame the statue has brought to the city, many agree, that Hanuman-by-Metro conjures up the image of contemporary Delhi like no other landmark of the city.
+While Giri’s concerns have more to do with faith than the fame the statue has brought to the city, many believe, Hanuman-by-Metro, today dominate the visual image of the city, since it conjures up contemporary Delhi like no other landmark.

 “This image evocatively represents the coexistence of traditional and the modern in the city,” says Dinesh Khanna, a well- known photographer, who was brought up in Karol Bagh.